cm-jones/libdsc/README.md

 To use libdsc in your C project, follow these steps:

 1. Obtain the library files:
-   - Either compile the library yourself (see "Build" section below) or download the pre-compiled library files.
+   - Either compile the library yourself (see [Build](#Build) section below) or download the pre-compiled library files.

 2. Include the header file in your C source file:
    ```c